 III.
-Reporting Incidents to the BIT
+Reporting Incidents to OTCCares and the BIT

 In cases of emergency, individuals are instructed to contact 911 or Safety & Security (417-447-6911) first.
-The BIT plays a secondary role to all urgent circumstances and should be contacted only after initial emergency notifications are made.
-Individuals should follow up during the next business day with Safety & Security and the BIT by completing the BIT Student Concern/Incident Report form.
+OTCCares and the BIT play a secondary role to all urgent circumstances and should be contacted only after initial emergency notifications are made.
+Individuals should follow up during the next business day with Safety & Security and the BIT by completing the OTCCares Student Concern/Incident Report form.

-Reporters are asked to complete the online incident report form found at otc.edu/otc.cares when reporting behaviors of concern.
+Reporters are asked to complete the online incident report form found at otc.edu/otccares when reporting behaviors of concern.
 Reporters can choose to remain anonymous.
 Each report should include as much detail as possible about the behavior and/or incident of concern.
 Once an incident report is submitted, the reporter will receive a computer-generated response, acknowledging the report has been successfully submitted.
 The reporter will also receive an acknowledgment of receipt from a member of the core BIT if he/she indicated an email address.